roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps: Quiet ****** byTx_Tall_Tales© "We're having some issues.
+"We're having some issues.
 Big issues, really.
 Mom, Dad, Aunt Marie, me, even Colin.
 Family stuff.
 I'd love to tell you, but I don't think it's my place.
 It's mostly about Dad and Mom."

  "That's hard to believe.
 They're obviously nuts about each other.
 Is that why he's home on a Monday morning?"